 Check to make sure the transfer mode for your IDE hard disk drive(s) is set to the DMA mode, otherwise the disk access speed will be poor.
-Note that the Line 6 Monkey utility will check for this and warn you within the Compatibility tab window if any hard disk is not set to DMA mode (see the previous Line 6 Monkey Compatibility Test chapter for details).

 Go to Control Panel > System > Hardware tab > Device Manager button.
 Expand the entry labeled IDE ATA/ATAPI controllers.
 Right click on the Primary IDE Channel item and select Properties and go to the Advanced Settings tab.
 Check that the Transfer Mode options are set to DMA if available for all channels.
 Repeat this for all IDE channel items beneath IDE ATA/ATAPI controllers.